CryptoDappRun/Token-Factory/README.md

 ## TokenFactory
 Issuing your own cryptocurrency token on the Ethereum,Binance and all EVM Blockchain with One-Click.
-Support Mintable,Pausable,Capped,Burnable,USDT and multi Function ERC20 Tokens,BEP20 token.Create Token,Generate Token Defi DAPP
+Support Mintable,Pausable,Capped,Burnable,USDT and multi Function ERC20 Tokens,BEP20 token.Create Token,Generate Token Defi DAPP MultiSender

 Support All the Ethereum EVM-compatible blockchains:
 You can deploy these token to any Ethereum Virtual Machine Blockchain, like: Ethereum,Binance,Polygon,Fantom,Avalanche,Thundercore,avax,Harmony,Moonriver,Ubiq,Arbitrum,Theta,Wegochain,Akroma,moonriver,Moonbeam,telos,cronos,celo...